-My Set Up: I bought two NEO 2 with an Elinchrom Skyport for Nikon to maximize my flexibility and I use the Sekonic L858 with the Skyport module to trigger the NEO 2 to allow measuring of light output & control the light output in LED mode - this is an optimal setup for use with a Rotolight NEO 2 setup.
+My Set Up: I bought two NEO 2 with an Elinchrom Skyport for my Nikon Z mirrorless cameras to maximize my flexibility and focus accuracy with good lighting.
+I also incorporated a Sekonic L858 with the Skyport module to trigger the NEO 2 to allow excellent measuring for the light output & control the light output in LED mode - this is an optimal setup for use with a Rotolight NEO 2 setup or the bigger brother Aeos.

 The best NEO 2 setup In My Opinion: